 Barefoot Beach Preserve County Park

 Searching for somewhere to go canoeing or kayaking around Naples?
 Barefoot Beach Preserve County Park should be at the top of your list.
-Located in Bonita Springs in Collier County north of Naples, Barefoot Beach Preserve County Park is a 342-acre undeveloped barrier island with tons of kayak and canoe launches.
+Located in Bonita Springs in Lee County north of Naples, Barefoot Beach Preserve County Park is a 342-acre undeveloped barrier island with tons of kayak and canoe launches.

 If you don’t want to spend the day kayaking, hike the nature trail or take a swim in the shallow water on its pristine stretch of beach.
 Barefoot Beach Road also has plenty of opportunities for birding and other wildlife activities at the Wiggins Pass Estuarine Area and Bonita Beach Park.